The Playboy of the Western World

-The Playboy of the Western World is a three-act play written by Irish playwright John Millington Synge and first performed at the Abbey Theatre, Dublin, on 26 January 1907.
-It is set in Michael James Flaherty's public house in County Mayo (on the west coast of Ireland) during the early 1900s.
-It tells the story of Christy Mahon, a young man running away from his farm, claiming he killed his father.
+The Playboy of the Western World is a three-act play written by Irish playwright John Millington Synge, first performed at the Abbey Theatre, Dublin, on 26 January 1907.
+The work is considered a centerpiece of the Irish Literary Revival movement and influenced numerous other writers of the period, but was initially met with riots and protests in Dublin when it first premiered.
+It is set in Michael James Flaherty's public house in County Mayo during the early 1900s, and tells the story of Christy Mahon, a young man running away from his farm, claiming he killed his father.

 The play is known for its use of the poetic, evocative language of Hiberno-English, heavily influenced by the Irish language, as Synge celebrates the lyrical speech of the Irish.
+It remains a popular piece of literature in Ireland, and has been adapted for theatre musicals, plays, and films.